 It’s unlikely that you give much thought to how the steering works in your vehicle, but maybe it’s time to change that.
 With the rise in rack and pinion steering in today’s automobiles, it’s helpful to know how this system works.

-In this guide, we cover the basics of the rack and pinion steering system.
-Our article covers the history of the system and touches on both the positives and negatives of having a car with this steering.
-We also show you some of the problems this system is known for, along with approximate repair costs, so you know what to expect.
+In this guide, I cover the basics of the rack and pinion steering system.
+This article covers the history of the system and touches on both the positives and negatives of having a car with this kind of steering.
+I also show you some of the problems this system is known for, along with approximate repair costs, so you know what to expect.

 What is Rack and Pinion Steering?